B-Varun/Java_DataStructures/README.md

 # Java_DataStructures
-Basic Implementation of different Data Structures in Java
+Basic Implementation of some Data Structures in Java